How much does a smart car cost to insure?

 The first smart car was launched in October 1998.
 However, Hayek was disappointed in the debut car’s design.
 While he wanted it to be a hybrid, the first smart car was instead a fuel-powered car.

-Since then, smart has continued to pioneer cleaner energy in car design and all the current models it manufactures are electric.
+Since then, smart has continued to pioneer cleaner energy in car design and all the current models of vehicles it manufactures are electric cars.